Thomas Peter Anderson Stuart

 Sir Thomas Peter Anderson Stuart (20 June 1856 – 29 February 1920) was a Scottish-born professor of physiology, founder of the medical school at the University of Sydney.

 Early life

-Stuart was born in Dumfries, Scotland in 1856, son of Alexander Stuart, a master clothier & tailor, a magistrate and a member of the town council; and his wife Jane, née Anderson.
+Stuart was born in Dumfries, Scotland in 1856.
+His father, Alexander Stuart, was a master clothier & tailor, a magistrate and a member of the town council; and his mother Jane, née Anderson worked in the home and supported charities.
 Stuart was educated at Dumfries Academy until 14 years of age and was then apprenticed to a pharmacist.
 Stuart soon passed the preliminary examination of the Pharmaceutical Society, and at 16 the minor examination which entitled him to registration as a chemist when he turned 21.